-Facilities and Equipment:
+Facilities and Equipment

-The programs of instruction provided by the University of Silicon Andhra (UofSA) are online and can be accessed at https://universityofsiliconandhra.instructure.com.
+The programs of instruction for our programs are provided by the University of Silicon Andhra (UofSA) online and can be accessed at https://canvas.uofsa.edu.
 Instruction will take place over the Internet.
 There are currently no branch or satellite locations.
+The instruction for our on-campus computer science program are provided at UofSA's physical location.
 The UofSA is located at University of Silicon Andhra, Dr. Hanimireddy Lakireddy Bhavan, 1521 California Circle, Milpitas, CA 95035.
 The school premises are located on the first floor of an office building along one of the main thoroughfares of Milpitas, an incorporated city just east, northeast of San Jose in the South Bay of San Francisco, California.
 Plenty of nearby parking will be available for students.
 There are a variety of retail establishments, businesses, and office space nearby.